mikecafarella/KNP/docs/knowledgeclient.md

     indicates whether the Wikidata entity ID should display alone.
 If showid=True, 'www.wikidata.org/wiki/Q76' will be displayed as 'Q76' only.

+__Relation.changeFocus(self, name="Entity ID")__

+This function extends a column upon the current focus with a specified property.

+__Parameters:__

+- name: str, default "Entity ID"

+    indicates the name of the new focus column we need to extend from.
+Before we use .extend() function on a different column, we have to first change the focus using changeFocus.

 __Relation.query(self)__

 This funtion executes the query built by Relation.extend() so far and returns a relation-like dataframe.